 Not unlike the Deluxe Player's Strat, the Standard Stratocaster's tone is addictive and inviting, making melodic licks sing clearly and holding plenty of sustain on open chords.

-There are few situations or skill levels that will exclude the usefulness and practicality of a Standard Stratocaster.
+There are few situations or skill levels that will exclude the usefulness and practicality of a Player Stratocaster.

-Moreover, the blues genre stands as a highly accommodating type of music for this particular guitar.
+Moreover, the blues genre is very accommodating of this particular guitar.

 TONE